TeamFrozenCodeFTC/IntoTheDeep-Black-Ice/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/blackIce/README.md

 We have just one tuning test that runs the robot at different velocities to brake and calculate the braking distance.
 With those data points, we used quadratic regression (since stopping distance is proportional to velocity squared) to derive a function that accurately predicts the required braking distance at any speed.

 Our drive power formula is purely proportional, subtracting the predicted braking distance from the target position.
 No arbitrary constants are needed.
 No integral term is needed, as stationary robots have zero braking distance.
 No derivative term is required either, since braking distance naturally adjusts to slow the robot precisely when needed.

-Pedro Pathing is an advanced Reactive Vector Follower developed by FTC Team 10158 to revolutionize autonomous navigation in robotics.
-Unlike conventional pathing systems such as RoadRunner, Pedro Pathing leverages Bézier curve generation to produce smoother, faster, and more efficient trajectories.
-Its primary focus is on enhancing the adaptability of robots during autonomous operation by reacting dynamically to environmental changes, reducing error margins, and ensuring optimal path execution.

-By incorporating Bézier curves, the system provides:

-Smoother Transitions: Ensuring less jerky motions for precision-intensive tasks.
-Faster Execution: Reducing time spent in path planning and execution.
-Dynamic Adjustments: Reacting to obstacles or changes in the environment in real-time.
-Pedro Pathing is tailored for teams looking to push the boundaries of autonomous efficiency and accuracy.
-Whether you’re a seasoned team or just getting started with autonomous systems, this documentation will guide you through setting up, tuning, and implementing Pedro Pathing in your projects.

 # Credits
 All code developed by Jacob Ophoven with help of Coach Andy and members of the FTC community.